reactivapp/reactivapp-clipkit-lab/docs/README.md

 The build script auto-discovers your experience from `Submissions/`.
 Run **Cmd+R** and your clip appears in the landing screen.
 If it does not appear, run `bash scripts/generate-registry.sh` once and rebuild.
+Submissions are compiled through `GeneratedSubmissions.swift`, so team-file target membership checkbox state does not block build.

 ### Step 4: Test